sojourn99/morse-code/README.md

 All functions of program morse.py are documented using Docstrings.
 Function `main()` processes the input and makes calls to the validation and conversion functions.
-The program uses the argparse module for the command-line interface.
+The program uses the `argparse` module for the command-line interface.
-Regular expressions (module re) are used to validate the input (functions `validate_text_input()` and `validate_morse_code()`).
+Regular expressions (module `re`) are used to validate the input (functions `validate_text_input()` and `validate_morse_code()`).
 When input is not valid the output of the program will be: "Invalid input".

 The functions `convert_to_morse_code()` and `convert_from_morse_code()` are responsible for the conversion.
 To be able to convert each text character a dictionary is used with the characters as keys and the corresponding Morse code symbols as values.
 To be able to convert each Morse code symbol a dictionary is used with the Morse code symbols as keys and the corresponding text characters as values.
+When a character or Morse code symbol is not available in the respective dictionaries a `KeyError` exception is raised with an appropriate message to the user.

-File test_morse.py contains several unit tests.
+File test_morse.py contains several unit tests for testing correct and incorrect input, the conversion functions and whether the expected exception is raised when encoding or decoding fails.
 Module pytest is needed to run these tests:
 ```
 pytest .\test_morse.py
 ```